I know, Docker, gross right? Suppress that reaction for a few paragraphs…

 /Users/jasonmccreary/data.
 We may then reference these volumes by name instead of always typing their paths.
 Again, please change the paths accordingly.

-docker volume create workspace --opt type=none --opt device=/Users/jasonmccreary/workspace --opt o=bind docker volume create data --opt type=none --opt device=/Users/jasonmccreary/data --opt o=bind
+1docker volume create workspace --opt type=none --opt device=/Users/jasonmccreary/workspace --opt o=bind2docker volume create data --opt type=none --opt device=/Users/jasonmccreary/data --opt o=bind

 Running the full LAMP stack